Laragear/Rut/README.md

 echo $validator->passes(); // true
 ```

+> Database rules will normalize the verification _digit_ as uppercase in the database for search queries.

 ### `num_exists` (Database)

 This validation rule checks if only the number of the RUT exists, without taking into account the verification digit.
 This is handy when the Database has an index in the number of the RUT, thus making this verification blazing fast.